 It’s a simple two-step process to put a Data Breach Internal Discovery plan together.
 At a high level, it looks like this:

-- Watch it – Put some kind of access auditing/monitoring in place, assessing whether current access is normal for your business operations.
-Over time, you can pretty much tell what “normal” access looks like – so, anything outside of that is suspect.
+Watch it: Put some kind of access auditing/monitoring in place, assessing whether current access is normal for your business operations.
+Over time, you can pretty much tell what “normal” access looks like.
+Then, anything outside of that is suspect.

 Discover a data breach quicker with file auditing

 Most breached organizations aren’t truly negligent (in the sense they just don’t care about security, etc.).
 It’s far more likely they missed patching a vulnerability or assigned improper permissions that gave external access.